vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/index-concepts.md

 (key-concepts)=
 # Key concepts

-Reference information describing main building blocks of Ubuntu.
+Reference information describing the main building blocks of Ubuntu.
 These include the standards used for system design and package maintenance, as well as supporting tooling and release-publication principles.

 For a comprehensive terminology reference, see the {ref}`glossary`.